(CNN)Here's a look at the terrorist bombings that occurred on July 7, 2005, in London, killing 52 people and injuring more than 700.

 11:07 a.m. - News agencies report all bus services have been suspended in London.

-11:15 a.m. - European Union Commissioner for Justice and Security Affairs Franco Frattini tells reporters in Rome that the blasts in London are terrorist attacks.
+11:15 a.m. - Franco Frattini, the European Union Commissioner for Justice, Freedom and Security, tells reporters in Rome that the blasts in London are terrorist attacks.

 12:00 p.m. - British Prime Minister Tony Blair declares in a public statement the "barbaric" London blasts are terrorist attacks and were designed to coincide with the G8 summit in Scotland.